dhasuda/tg-differential-privacy/documentation/decision_tree.md

 All the development was made inside a virtual environment, that we called simply `decision_tree`.
 In this environment, all the necessary packages were installed, including scikit and jupyter notebook.

+To activate the environment, simply use the command: `source mypython/bin/activate`.

+Commanding `jupyter notebook` starts the jupyter notebook.

 Below, you can see all the packages installed: